 Work from home is the new norm.

-- Amazon, which sought out to hire 100,000 warehouse workers to meet consumer demand,
+- Amazon, which sought out to hire 100,000 warehouse workers to meet increased orders,

 - Microsoft, which said that it’s Microsoft Teams users grew by 37%,